 Insure Your Property with Condo Insurance

 A homeowners’ policy could get you covered, but if you own a condominium, condo insurance is likely more appropriate.
-With homeowners insurance, you could be paying for more coverage that you need in that you probably aren’t responsible for maintenance tasks such as keeping sidewalks clear of ice or making repairs to the roof or siding following a storm.
+With homeowners insurance, you could be paying for more coverage than you need in that you probably aren’t responsible for maintenance tasks such as keeping sidewalks clear of ice or making repairs to the roof or siding following a storm.
 Additionally, there’s a good possibility that some aspects of your condominium are covered by your condo association’s insurance policy, such as in the event that your condo is damaged by a fire that began in a common area.
 With condominium insurance, you’re paying for just the coverage you need.

 Condo insurance could help you pay for the damages and loss in a covered incident.
 Covered incidents typically include: